elixtcode/notion-zen-dashboard/README.md

 - Custom form validation with React Hook Form
 - Dynamic theming via Tailwind and shadcn/ui
 - Custom state handling with useState and useEffect
-- Published live using Lovable-hosted URL for easy Notion embedding
+- Published live using Lovable-hosted URL
+- Designed for Notion Embeds

 ## What I Learned
 Through this project, I strengthened my understanding of:
 - Structuring and styling React apps with modern UI frameworks
 - Managing dynamic form data and component state
-- Applying prompt-driven development with AI-assisted tools
+- Experimented using AI-assisted tools for rapid UI scaffolding
 - Deploying web apps with rapid iteration and visual testing

 ## Project Highlights & Learnings
-- Set up project using Lovable.dev and Vite
+- Scaffolded the project using Vite an an AI-assisted layout starter
 - Customized layout with Tailwind CSS and shadcn/ui
 - Built and validated forms using React Hook Form
 - Handled dynamic state with useState/useEffect
-- Learned prompt-driven workflows with Lovable
+- Explored prompt-driven workflows to accelerate early prototyping
 - Deployed the dashboard with Notion embed support

-## About Lovable
+## About the Setup
-Lovable is a frontend AI assistant that helps scaffold React apps.
-I used it to generate boilerplate and speed up layout setup.
-All logic, design, and final code decisions were my own.
+To accelerate early layout work, I used an AI-assisted tool for frontend assistance—to scaffold the initial boilerplate.
+From there, I manually built out all logic, UI components, and styling decisions to match the project’s goals and design.

 <details>